 This space is the subspace of $\mathcal{H}$ generated by all ``conformal-like'' transformations from $T$ acting on the trivial vacuum state.
 Because this space is closed under the action of $T$ it also gives us a unitary representation

-The physical analogy to keep in mind here is that $\mathcal{H}$ should be thought of as the full CFT Hilbert space, i.e., as corresponding to the CFT vacuum plus all excitations built from the vacuum given by applying primary, secondary, tertiary fields etc. The bulk subspace $\mathcal{H}_{\text{bulk}}$ corresponds to the subspace of the full boundary CFT Hilbert space generated by the conformal vacuum plus only those states generated from the conformal vacuum by application of Virasora algebra elements, i.e., as all states built from the vacuum via local conformal transformations.
+The physical analogy to keep in mind here is that $\mathcal{H}$ should be thought of as the full CFT Hilbert space, i.e., as corresponding to the CFT vacuum plus all excitations built from the vacuum given by applying primary, secondary, tertiary fields etc. The bulk subspace $\mathcal{H}_{\mathrm{bulk}}$ corresponds to the subspace of the full boundary CFT Hilbert space generated by the conformal vacuum plus only those states generated from the conformal vacuum by application of Virasora algebra elements, i.e., as all states built from the vacuum via local conformal transformations.

 Due to the particular way Thompson's group $T$ acts we can describe an overcomplete basis of $\mathcal{H}_{\text{bulk}}$ by labelling kets with binary trees.
-The first observation is that the inner product between two states of the form $\pi(f)[|\Omega\rangle]$ and $\pi(g)[|\Omega\rangle]$, $f,g\in T$, in $\mathcal{H}_{\text{bulk}}$ may be computed by using the group property of $T$ as follows
+The first observation is that the inner product between two states of the form $\pi(f)[|\Omega\rangle]$ and $\pi(g)[|\Omega\rangle]$, $f,g\in T$, in $\mathcal{H}_{\mathrm{bulk}}$ may be computed by using the group property of $T$ as follows

-Using this observation we notice that we can understand all matrix elements of an operator $\pi(f)$ in $\mathcal{H}_{\text{bulk}}$ in terms of vacuum matrix elements via knowledge of just $([|\Omega\rangle], \pi(h)[|\Omega\rangle])$ for all $h\in T$.
-The next step is to define the following special vectors in $\mathcal{h}_\gamma$: notice that any cutoff $\gamma$ determines a binary tree by first building the partition of the unit interval according to the recipe described in footnote~\ref{fn:cutoff} and then we associate to the partition to its subtree in the tree of standard dyadic intervals.
+Using this observation we notice that we can understand all matrix elements of an operator $\pi(f)$ in $\mathcal{H}_{\mathrm{bulk}}$ in terms of vacuum matrix elements via knowledge of just $([|\Omega\rangle], \pi(h)[|\Omega\rangle])$ for all $h\in T$.
+The next step is to define the following special vectors in $\mathcal{H}_\gamma$: notice that any cutoff $\gamma$ determines a binary tree if we first build the partition of the unit interval and then associate to the partition to its subtree in the tree of standard dyadic intervals.
 If $\gamma$ has $n$ intervals this tree will have $n$ leaves; we write $R$ for this tree.
 Let $S$ be an arbitrary connected binary tree with $n$ leaves and define the following ket

 firstly via its inner products with kets built from other pairs of binary trees $(R,S')$ with $R$ the same but $S'$ an arbitrary binary tree with $n$ leaves according to

 For example